TobiasLohner/proSoar/README.md

    Run `make`

-3. Create airports json files

-   Run `util/bin/private/gen_airports`

-4. Deploy by running the debug server or use some other deployment method for flask apps:
+3. Deploy by running the debug server or use some other deployment method for flask apps:

    Run `python manage.py runserver` to start the debug server